bhuvaneshbehara/RTL-to-GDSII_SOC_TapeoutProgram/DAY0/Readme.md

    ----> Learned basics of command-line tool usage.

-   ----> Learned when to use sudo command and if any error detected while installing tools then rectify .
+   ----> Learned when to use sudo command and if any error detected while installing tools then rectify.